Rushland Boss, serving humanity simply by showing up.

 It's great to have you here.

-And they're sacred and my daughter just had a baby yesterday, and she's bringing her home, so I have to go because she lied.
+And my daughter just had a baby yesterday, and she's bringing her home, so I have to go because she lives.

-And the people we've elected in Congress or the ones that are there are free to stand up and put a stop to this crap.
+And the people we've elected in Congress or the ones that are there are afraid to stand up and put a stop to this crap.

 Everybody knew back then we had to find out what these people knew.